 The Epidemic: How likely am I to catch this virus and is that risk changing?

-We are rapidly developing an understanding of this disease.
-There is an evolving consensus of three potential stages.
+We now have a much greater understanding of this disease.
+There is a consensus of three potential stages.
 The first stage, the incubation period, patients typically have no symptoms, they may or may not have detectable virus.
 Individuals may be infectious from 2-3 days before they develop symptoms.
 Many people recover without progressing.
 The second phase involves symptoms, typically not severe, the virus will be detectable.
 Most people will never get past this stage and will recover.
 In the third stage, there is the development of increasingly severe inflammatory or infective symptoms, especially involving the lungs.
 This leads to increasing cough and shortness of breath.
 This stage is associated with increasing viral load.
 In some patients this stage is associated with an excessive immune reaction which may lead to a ‘cytokine storm’.
 This is an overwhelming internal battle which can lead to damage not only to the lungs but other organs.
 Part of this immune response is targeted against blood vessels.
 The immune reaction of blood vessels leads to an increase in blood clotting which plays a role in the damage to organs within the body.
 One rare but important example of this tendency has been the increase in Kawasaki disease in children.